NotTwist/book-counter/README.md

 ## Instructions

-1. Add your dataset images to the `task_images` folder in the project directory.
+1. Create `task_images` folder in the project directory and add dataset images.
 2. Open and run the `model.ipynb` Jupyter notebook to process the images.